 Dr. Murrell is Director of the Colorectal Cancer Center at Cedars-Sinai in Los Angeles.
-As a board certified and nationally recognized colorectal surgeon, he has successfully treated countless patients with the severe conditions of colon or rectal cancer.
+As a board certified and nationally recognized colorectal surgeon in Los Angeles, he has successfully treated countless patients with the severe conditions of colon or rectal cancer.

 If you, or a family member, have been diagnosed with one of these serious conditions it is normal to find yourself feeling scared or confused.
 Having assisted many families through this difficult time Dr. Murrell understands the sensitivity of the matter.
 When you arrive he will take the time to listen to your concerns, thoroughly answer any questions you may have and outline your treatment options.

 If you have not yet been diagnosed but fear you may have a serious condition or are seeking a second opinion, Dr. Murrell is highly qualified to accurately assess your condition and can do so through administering a colonoscopy Los Angeles patients can feel at ease with.
 Once properly diagnosed, Dr. Murrell and his experienced staff will guide you through your treatment options.
 As a forerunner in the field, Dr. Murrell specializes in leading-edge, minimally invasive surgical procedures administered in a state-of-the-art surgery center.

 Colorectal cancers are the second most common cancers in the United States.
 Statistically speaking, these cancers have an approximate one in twenty chance of developing over a patient’s lifetime.
 Risk for these conditions increases where there is a family history of colon cancer or cancer in general.

 Colon cancer affects the large intestine of the digestive tract or colon, while rectal cancer is located in the last several inches of the colon.
 Together, these conditions are referred to as colorectal cancers.